A fine-grained comparison of pragmatic language understanding in humans and language models: Results

 \subsection{Do models and humans make similar types of errors?}

-Recall from \Cref{sec:tasks} that each item has a set of answer options that correspond to strategies a listener might use to solve the task (see \Cref{tab:examples}).\footnote{The exception is Coherence, which is excluded here.} In addition to the target non-literal interpretation (CorrectNonLiteral), each item also has a plausible but unlikely literal interpretation (IncorrectLiteral/IncorrectStraightforward), as well as distractor answer options that correspond to non-literal interpretations based on lexical overlap or semantic associations.
-For each item, we computed a human distribution over the answer choices by taking the empirical frequencies.
-Then, we took the model’s distribution over the tokens corresponding to those answers (e.g., tokens ``1'', ``2'', ``3'', and ``4'').
+Recall from \Cref{sec:tasks} that each item has a set of answer options that correspond to different strategies (\Cref{tab:examples}).\footnote{The exception is Coherence, which is excluded here.} In addition to the target pragmatic answer (Correct), each item also has a plausible but unlikely literal answer (Literal), as well as distractors based on lexical overlap or semantic associations (Distractor*).
+For each item, we computed the human empirical distribution over answer choices, and compared it to models' probability assigned to the answer tokens (e.g., ``1'', ``2'', ``3'', and ``4'').

-\Cref{fig:answer-dists} shows the answer distributions across models and humans for each task.
-First, we note that humans (brown bars) primarily select the CorrectNonLiteral option, occasionally select the IncorrectLiteral or IncorrectStraightforward option, and rarely select the heuristic-based options.
-We find a similar qualitative pattern for \davinci{} (dark blue bars), although the model is more likely to select the IncorrectLiteral option in general.
-The other large models (T$k$-Instruct (11B) and Flan-T5 (XL)) also generally assign highest probability to the CorrectNonLiteral or IncorrectLiteral options, although the shape of the distribution looks less human-like.
-The next-largest models (T$k$-Instruct (3B) and Flan-T5 (base)) prefer the IncorrectLiteral options, and the remaining models (GPT-2 and InstructGPT-3 (ada)) are at chance.
+\Cref{fig:answer-dists} shows the answer distributions for each task.
+Across tasks, humans primarily select the Correct option, occasionally the Literal option, and rarely the distractors.
+We find a similar pattern for \davinci{}, although the model is more likely to select the Literal option in general.
+The other large models (T$k$-Instruct (11B), Flan-T5 (XL)) also generally assign highest probability to the Correct and Literal options, although the distribution looks less human-like.
+The next-largest models (T$k$-Instruct (3B), Flan-T5 (base)) prefer the Literal option, and the remaining models (GPT-2, InstructGPT-3 (ada)) are at chance.
+These results show that larger models consistently identify the literal interpretation of an utterance, suggesting that their pragmatic failures are unlikely to be explained by a failure to represent basic semantic meaning (for our test materials).

-These results suggest that, for our test items, models satisfy the basic language processing component of pragmatic comprehension: when models fail, they overwhelmingly select the literal interpretation instead of non-sensical but semantically related distractors.
-However, even highly performing models occasionally do select the distractor answers.
-This highlights the importance of carefully constructed distractor items when evaluating models' language abilities \citep[e.g.,][]{mccoy_right_2019}.
+However, even high-performing models occasionally do select the distractor answers, revealing interesting behaviors.
+For example, in the Metaphor task, \davinci{} and Flan-T5 (XL) prefer the DistractorPlausibleLiteral option -- which is a figurative reading of the utterance -- over the Literal option -- which is completely non-figurative.
+Similarly, in the Humor task, \davinci{} is much more likely to select the DistractorFunny option over the other (non-humorous) distractors.
+This suggests a coarse sensitivity to humor, even if the model selects the human-preferred punchline only 55\% of the time (see \Cref{fig:accuracy}).
+We take this analysis to illustrate the value of looking beyond binary pragmatic/non-pragmatic response distinctions, and using controlled distractor items to evaluate models' abilities \citep[e.g.,][]{mccoy_right_2019}.